 6. App Previews (iOS) vs Promo Videos (Android)

 Apple maintains very strict guidelines for the preview videos.
 They should be short and to the point and show a user’s journey when they use the app.
 You can add up to 3 preview videos in either portrait or landscape mode.
-Only the first one will show in the search results, the other two videos will show on the app page, before the screenshots.
+Only the first one will show in the search results, the other two videos will show on the app page before the screenshots.

-You can only add one video and it is advised to have it shot in landscape mode (youtube’s format).
-Google also allows more creative freedom when it comes to their videos.
+You can only add one video and it is advised to have it shot in landscape mode (YouTube’s format).
+Google also allows more creative freedom when it comes to videos.
 You can show off your in-app experience or highlight how users can benefit from downloading your apps.
 Monetization must be turned off.

 One last major difference between the Apple and Google algorithm is how they take into account backlinks to your app webpage.
-Similar as for SEO, the Google Play algorithm takes into account the number of backlinks to your app webpage to determine the authority of your app.
+Similarly as for SEO, the Google Play algorithm takes into account the number of backlinks to your app webpage to determine the authority of your app.
 More backlinks means more authority, and more authority will result in higher rankings.

 You can use AppTweak to see the top 10 backlinks linking to your or your competitor’s app webpage.